jroux/cpsc408_Assignment4/README.md

 ADDITIONAL COMMENTS
 a.
 For the purpose of this assignment I used Faker to generate random data so I understand it does not corrolate directly to the provided column name (Ex.
 Alma Mater I used Faker.company)
 b.
-For the puspose of this assignment I only provided the specific teams that are in the SCIAC league so I understand that there teams with the same name.
+For the puspose of this assignment I only provided the specific teams that are in the SCIAC league so I understand that there teams with the same name if the user wants to produce a large amount of records.